 That's it.
 Now you can decide when you would like certain radiators to be on/off and automate this with Home Assistant.

 I have all the valves open when the heating is off.
 This will make sure the valves will never seize, which can happen if they're always closed because the internal seal can get stuck.
 I have Generic Thermostat Components that check the temperature of my temp sensors in each room.
-They then open/close the radiator MQTT switches.
-I've grouped the switches and then created an automation that turns the heating on, if any of the switches are on, and turns the heating off, if all the switches are off.
+They then open/close the radiator MQTT covers and I have an automation to turn the heating on/off depending if the correct temperature has been met.
 There's a separate Input Boolean Component that I've used as a Heating Switch.
 This allows me to have a condition where the heating is only turned on/off if the Heating Switch is on.
 The beauty of this is you can set time triggers for when this all kicks in.
-I also have time triggers that set the upstairs Thermostats to a target temperature of '5' during the day.
-This means I'm not unnecessarily heating the upstairs rooms during the day.
+I also have time triggers that set the upstairs Thermostats to a lower target temperature during the day; this means I'm not unnecessarily heating the upstairs rooms during the day.

 Future modifications would be to have this battery powered and use the 'Deep Sleep' function of the esp to conserve energy.